Inbibo/adonisfx_docs/docs/maya/locators.md

 # Locators

-AdnLocators are visualizers that are meant for visualizing and measuring transform nodes which provide valuable input information for setting up the deformers.
-They can visualize information representing position, distance, or angle as well as velocities or accelerations represented via coloring when used in combination with AdnSensors.
+AdonisFX Locators are visualizers that are meant for visualizing and measuring transform nodes which provide valuable input information for setting up the deformers.
+They can visualize information representing position, distance, or angle as well as velocities or accelerations represented via coloring when used in combination with Sensors.

 ## AdnLocatorPosition